 Incorporating an image of a beautiful location on the west side of the Atchafalaya Basin and a Green Guedry, my own cartoon-like creature which symbolizes us benevolent southern Louisianians, I’ve created an animation and story that touches on curiosity and the risks one takes involving research.
 Having an interest in animating cartoons and the privilege taking classes at Disney when I was younger, I chose to create this contemporary animation by incorporating traditional processes used by animators such as Chuck Jones, Walt Disney, and Tex Avery.
 I painted each separate frame of my animation on makeshift cels, scanned them into the computer to manipulate their placement and used one image I took of Two O’clock Bayou as the background.

-%I've uploaded this animated GIF version of Pad Pouncing, the animation I've created for the kineograph in The Origins of Animation: A Hands-on Exhibit, for those that aren't able to see the physical version of the animation at the LASM.%
+This is the animated GIF version of Pad Pouncing, the animation I created for the kineograph in The Origins of Animation: A Hands-on Exhibit, for those that aren't able to see the physical version of the animation at the LASM.